rust-lang/unsafe-code-guidelines/reference/src/layout/arrays.md

 within the array.

-The _offset_ of the first array element is `0`, that is, a pointer to the array and a pointer to its first element have the same address.
+The _offset_ of the first array element is `0`, that is, a pointer to the array and a pointer to its first element point to the same memory address.

 The _stride_ of the array is computed as the _size_ of the element type rounded up to the next multiple of the _alignment_ of the element type.